YOUR PRIMARY CARE PHYSICIAN AND OTHER DOCTORS

 There are benefits to seeing the doctors, other health care professionals and service facilities in the Preferred Provider Network:

-- You can visit any of the doctors and service facilities in the Preferred Provider Network without copay.
+- You can visit any of the doctors and service facilities in the Preferred Provider Network for free.

 - If you visit the doctors, healthcare professionals and service facilities in your Preferred Provider Network, you don’t need to go to your PCP first to get a referral.